Freediving Clubs in Melbourne

 A friendly non-profit spearfishing club based in south-east Melbourne.

-- Best for: Spearfishers in south-east Melbourne
+- Best for: Spearfishers in south-east Melbourne looking for a relaxed, social club

 What to Expect